sictweb/bti425-2020/graded-work/assign2.md

 This is the most interesting component, with new features.

-Think of it as a "student detail" page, with special functionality.
+Think of it as a kind of "student detail" page, but with special functionality.

-As you can see in the example solution, it displays a list of courses that a student can select.
+As you can see in the example solution, it displays data for a specific student, and a list of courses that a student can select.
 It also offers tasks (save selections, confirm as timetable).

 On the right side of the example solution, a timetable "grid" shows the day-and-time of the selected courses.
 Below that, a list of selected courses appears. *Both these areas are components, and will be provided by your professors.*